Muhammed-Rajab/Text-Encode-Decoder/README.md

 # Text-Encode-Decoder
-A very simple python-based text encoder/decoder for people from none programming background!
+A very simple python-based text encoder/decoder

 <b>To run this code in terminal: </b>
 <ul>